mercari-build/mercari-build-training/notes/Step3.md

 ```

 Each item in `items` has one number id as key, and a dict as value.

 When a new item is added, a new id would be assigned to it, and `cur_max_id` would add 1.

 ## 4. Add an image to an item

 * What is hashing?

-  A:

-  Hashing means that transferring the input into a string with static length by a hashing function.
+> Hashing means that transferring the input into a string with static length by a hashing function.
 Using hashes as filenames avoids some security issues such as predicting filenames or overwriting existing files.

 * What other hashing functions are out there except for sha256?

-  A:

-  MD5, SHA-1 Family, RIPEMD.
+> MD5, SHA-1 Family, RIPEMD.

 ## 6. (Optional) Understand Loggers

 * What is log level?

-  Google definition: A log level is set up as an indicator within your log management system that captures the importance and urgency of all entries within the logs.
+> Google definition: A log level is set up as an indicator within your log management system that captures the importance and urgency of all entries within the logs.

 * On a web server, what log levels should be displayed in a production environment?
   INFO, WARN, ERROR and FATAL.

-A:

-  INFO provides information of basic system activities.
+> INFO provides information of basic system activities.

-  WARN provides information of potentially harmful events.
+> WARN provides information of potentially harmful events.

-  ERROR provides information of errors and exceptions that may interrupt the normal flow of the application.
+> ERROR provides information of errors and exceptions that may interrupt the normal flow of the application.

-  FATAL provides information of very serious error events that may cause the application to terminate.
+> FATAL provides information of very serious error events that may cause the application to terminate.